GFDRR/rdl-standard/specs/hazard-data-package/spec.md

 The resources in a Hazard Data Package describe the Footprints for the Hazard associated with an Event.

-If there is a single element in the `event` array and the resources do not have a `event_id` property, then applications processing this package should assume that the Footprints are associated with that single Event.
+If there is a single element in the `events` array and the resources do not have a `event` property, then applications processing this package should assume that the Footprints are associated with that single Event.

 However if there are multiple Event descriptors in the `event` array, then resources `MUST` have an `event` property whose value matches an `id` for one of the events.

 ### File system paths and folders